 Role of Genetic Testing in India’s Healthcare

 Moreover, genetic testing facilitates targeted treatment options, which is a core component of precision medicine.
 This approach tailors medical treatment to the individual characteristics of each patient based on their genetic profile.
 In India, where the response to drugs varies significantly across the population, genetic testing can help in identifying the most effective medications, thus minimizing the trial-and-error approach in treatments.
-This not only enhances the efficacy of treatments but also reduces the risk of adverse drug reactions, a major concern in populous countries like India.

-The integration of genetic testing into national health programs could also streamline resource allocation and healthcare delivery.
+The integration of this into national health programs could also streamline resource allocation and healthcare delivery.
 By identifying high-risk populations and regions with genetic susceptibilities, health authorities can focus their efforts and resources more efficiently, ensuring that preventive measures and treatments are directed where they are most needed.
 In a country facing vast economic and geographic disparities in healthcare access, such targeted interventions could help bridge the gap and improve overall health outcomes.

 Benefits and Challenges for Population Health